 St Helens Man Takes On Half Marathon

-A runner from St Helens is preparing to take on his first Great North Run in aid of local cancer research funded by North West Cancer Research.
+A runner from St Helens has taken on his first Great North Run in aid of local cancer research funded by North West Cancer Research.

-A runner from St Helens is preparing to take on his first Great North Run in aid of local cancer research funded by North West Cancer Research.
+A runner from St Helens has taken on his first Great North Run in aid of local cancer research funded by North West Cancer Research.

-40-year-old Michael Keane, who is a radiographer working across two different trusts in the Liverpool area, will be participating alongside 57,000 others to complete the Great North Run, taking place on the 10th of September in Newcastle.
+40-year-old Michael Keane, who is a radiographer working across two different trusts in the Liverpool area, participated alongside 57,000 others to complete the Great North Run, on the 10th of September in Newcastle.

-Since his sister’s cancer diagnosis in 2018 Michael has been inspired to help support cancer research charities.
-Michael took part in the Leeds half marathon two years ago and raised £1,400.
-He has told friends he aims to raise the same in this year’s run, donating £1,000 himself!
+Since his sister’s cancer diagnosis in 2018 Michael has been inspired to help support cancer research charities, taking part in the Leeds half marathon two years ago and raising £1,400.
+This year, Michael chose to support North West Cancer Research and with a goal to raise as much as possible, he has even donated £1,000 himself toward his sponsorship.

-Michael said: “For a number of years now Cancer Research has been a charity close to my heart.
+Michael said: “For a number of years now, cancer research has been a cause close to my heart.
 Thanks to advancements in research, my sister was able to make a full recovery from her diagnosis in 2018.

 North West Cancer Research is an independent charity dedicated to putting the region’s cancer needs first by funding life-saving research and education to tackle the cause, improve the care and find the cure for cancer.